Fluffy Vegan Hot Cross Buns

 - Prep: Measure and weigh out all ingredients before beginning.
 Grease a large bowl with cooking or coconut oil and set aside (this bowl is for the rising and is different than the bowl you’ll use to mix the dough).

 - First proof: Place the dough ball into the greased bowl, and cover with a thin clean dish towel.
 Place the bowl in a warm area that’s at least 85F.
 If your oven has a proof setting, you can use that.
 You can also heat the oven to 100F, then turn it off and keep the oven light on.
-Proof the bread until it’s doubled in size, about an hour.
+Proof the bread until it’s doubled in size, about an hour and a half.
 If your area is cooler, it will take longer, if it’s warmer, it will be quicker.

 - Make the hot cross buns: while the dough is rising, you can grease a medium casserole dish with cooking oil.
 Set aside.
 Once the dough has doubled in size, punch it down lightly and gently pull the dough from the bowl onto a clean surface.
-Use a pizza cutter or large kitchen knife to divide the dough into 12-16 even pieces.
+Use a pizza cutter or large kitchen knife to divide the dough into 12 even pieces, about 90-100 g each.
 You can weigh them out for a more accurate dough.
 First, weigh the full dough, then divide by how many rolls you would like to make.
 To form round rolls, gently roll a dough ball in between your palms.
 Then pinch the bottom of the dinner roll together to create a more round top.
 See this video for a visual demonstration.
 Repeat for the remaining hot cross buns, placing them in the casserole dish when done.

 - Storage: store any leftover rolls in an airtight container or baggy.
 They will last at room temperature for 1-2 days, in the fridge for 4-5 days, or in the freezer for up to 3 months.